 I bought one of these TSP “Ready to Run” type distributors to test the possible use in the Brown EFI system.
 My unit died during a normal compression test which I was disconnecting the spark plug wires and cranking the engine.
 This started my internet research where other users have had failures, the causes and how I could stop it if we did decide to use this type of distributor.
 These units are sold by many Corvair vendors, TSP, Seth Emerson, Ebay, Amazon, etc and reasonably priced between $114-$199 as of Oct 2018.
 These are MY thoughts and are not an official endorsement of any product or the indisputable word of god .
 These are common sense things and common issues that can cause a module failure and leave you stranded.

-- Bypass resistor wire to ensure you have 12VDC at the coil/connector for the coil.
+- Bypass resistor wire to ensure you have 12VDC at the coil/connector for the coil and module.
 Less than 12VDC or over 16VDC will kill module over time.

 - Never TURN OVER ENGINE WITH ANY PLUG WIRES DISCONNECTED with unit connected to power source (like testing compression).
 This will kill modules,